 Term Life Insurance – Vanilla

-With that said, some life insurance companies have started adding features and benefits to term life in an effort to gain and edge on their competition.
+With that said, some life insurance companies have started adding features and benefits to term life to gain and edge on their competition.
 You might find some of these options on your policy (usually included in the price):

 Accelerated Death Benefit – This feature allows terminally ill people to receive part of the policy’s death benefit early.
 The logic being that this money could be used for medical expenses, hospice or other services intended to provide care or extend life.

-Conversion Benefit – This feature allows the policy owner to ‘convert’ a term life policy into an approved permanent life policy from the same company.
-The conversion is typically to a universal life policy.
+Conversion Benefit – This feature allows the policy owner to ‘convert’ a term life policy into an approved permanent life policy from the same company, usually a universal life policy.
 The real advantage of this feature is that the insured person does not have to prove insurability again; meaning she does not have to complete an application or a paramed exam.

 Return of Premium (ROP) Term Life Insurance – Strawberry

-ROP term life hasn’t really taken hold as many thought when it was introduced several years ago.
+ROP term life hasn’t taken hold as many thought it would when it was introduced several years ago.
 But some people do like the idea of getting their money back if they outlive their policy.
 And that’s basically how it works: live longer than the 15, 20 or 30-year term, and the life insurance company will return 100% of your premiums.
-If you cancel the policy prior to the end, you may receive a portion of the paid premiums back.
+If you cancel the policy before the end, you may receive a portion of the paid premiums back.

 Term Universal Life (UL) Policy – Chocolate

 A term UL policy is technically a universal life policy that has a premium structure life term life.
-The policy is typically set for a period of time like term, and the premiums are guaranteed to stay level during that time.
-The policy has features of a UL policy, like cash value, but really behaves like a term policy.
+The policy is typically set for a defined period, like term life is, and the premiums are guaranteed to stay level during that time.
+The policy has features of a UL policy, like cash value, but behaves like a term policy.
 However, there are more options to extend the policy at the end of the term than there are with term life.